onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 Before running, ensure that the network section - bottom left corner - displays Testnet.
 If not, click and select "Testnet" as your network and refresh.
 Once you've confirmed you're Flow Runner is targeting Testnet, copy these addresses and paste them into the respective fields on the Flow Runner page.
-Click "Run" and follow the prompts to connect your Flow Wallet and sign the transaction.
+Click "Run" on the top left and follow the prompts to connect your Flow Wallet and sign the transaction.

 :::warning